JornWildt/Mason/README.md

 # Mason: a hypermedia enabled JSON format

 Mason is a JSON format for introducing hypermedia elements to classic JSON data representations.
+With Mason you get hypermedia elements for linking and modifying data, features for communicating to client developers and standardized error handling.
+Mason is build on JSON, reads JSON, writes JSON and generally fits well into a JSON based eco-system.

 Here is a simple example representing a single issue from an issue tracker application: